Government anticipates delivery of 400,000 doses of rapid-acting insulin

-According to the Ministry of Health, the most consumed regular insulins, indicated for patients with type 2 diabetes and other types, have “adequate stock”.
-Fast-acting insulin analogues were incorporated into the SUS in 2017 after approval by Conitec, the National Commission for the Incorporation of Technologies in the Unified Health System.
+According to the Ministry of Health, the most consumed regular insulins, indicated for patients with type 2 diabetes and other types, are “adequate stock”.
+Fast-acting insulin analogues were incorporated into the SUS in 2017 with the approval of the Conitec (National Commission for the Incorporation of Technologies in the Unified Health System).

 #Government #anticipates #delivery #doses #rapidacting #insulin